nszoni/ceu-dataeng1/term1/NNS_imdb_pipeline.md

 All the source files can be found under `data/` and pictures presented here under `pictures/`

-*Note: The generation saved me a significant time in defining column names and datatypes.*
+*Note: The generation saved me a significant time in defining column names and datatypes, constraint and indexes.*

 Having the data and table structure on my computer, I created tables with from generated schemas in my local MySQL instance with the `01_create_tables.sql` script , and loaded the local flat files with the `02_extract.sql` script.
 You can find these under `models/stg/`

-### Preliminary Cleaning

-- Interestingly, *Batman Begins (2005)* has a 0 average rating, while it is currently rated 8.2 on imdb.
-Let's manually update that entry!
-- Some roles are has values of `""` which should be `'unknown'` instead.
-- Since `rank` is a reserved keyword in SQL, I will replace it with the name `rating`.
-- Rename the column `gender` to `sex` in the actors table to avoid unambiguity

 <div id='business'/>